flyfire100/typical-math/README.md

 Gamma |- In-expr ~> Out-expr
 ```

+The program runs the classic bidirectioal type-checking technique:
+it first **matches** the judgment to be derived with the conclusions of the rules *in order*,
+and after the first match, it tries to derive all the premises, with a monadic structure
+recording the meta-variable assignment and log data.

 ## Parsing system

 ## [Deprecated] Python

+Under the `python-archive` tag.
 This part contains python code that I abandoned :(

 ## Miscellaneous Components

-This part is stored in the `/Misc` directory.
-It contains the
+This part is stored in the `/Misc` directory under the `python-archive` tag.
-code used for demonstration purposes in the column.
+It contains the code used for demonstration purposes in the column.

 The `/Misc/LambdaCalculus` folder contains an implementation of
 simply typed and untyped lambda calculus.
 It also contains a